microsoft/WSL-DistroLauncher/README.md

       - The examples for creating a user account and querying the UID are from an Ubuntu-based system.
 They may need to be modified to work appropriately on your distribution.
   3. Add an icon (.ico) and logo (.png) to the `/images` directory.
 The logo will be used in the Start Menu and the taskbar for your launcher, and the icon will appear on the console window.
       - The icon must be named `icon.ico`.
-  4. Pick the name you'd like to make this distro callable by from the command line.
-For the rest of the README I'll be using `mydistro` or `mydistro.exe`. **This is the name of your executable** and should be unique.
+  4. Pick the name you'd like to make this distro callable from the command line.
+For the rest of the README, I'll be using `mydistro` or `mydistro.exe`. **This is the name of your executable** and should be unique.
   5. Make sure to change the name of the project in the `DistroLauncher-Appx/DistroLauncher-Appx.vcxproj` file to the name of your executable we picked in step 4.
 By default, the lines should look like:

   ``` xml